sbt/sbt/README.md

 		$ git clone git://github.com/harrah/xsbt.git
 		$ cd xsbt

-3. The initial branch is the development branch 0.12, which contains the latest code for the 0.12.x series.
+3. The initial branch is the development branch 0.13, which contains the latest code for the next major sbt release.
 To build a specific release or commit, switch to the associated tag.
-The tag for the latest stable release is v0.12.0-Beta2:
+The tag for the latest stable release is v0.12.0-RC1:

-		$ git checkout v0.12.0-Beta2
+		$ git checkout v0.12.0-RC1

 	Note that sbt is always built with the previous stable release.
-For example, the 0.12 branch is built with 0.12.0-Beta2, the v0.11.2 tag is built with 0.11.1, and the v0.11.0 tag is built with 0.10.1.
+For example, the 0.12 branch is built with 0.12.0-M2, the v0.11.2 tag is built with 0.11.1, and the v0.11.0 tag is built with 0.10.1.

 4. To build the launcher, publish all components locally, and build API and SXR documentation: